Graphic Design

 GRA125L: Foundations of Design

 This course covers the major principles and elements of design, which form the basis for visual communications by introducing students to creative processes in which designers use to create work.
-Exposing students to the technical processes and theories used in graphic design; including sequential gaming, animation art, print and publishing, digital expressive illustration, silkscreen and sign design processes.
+Students will explore the formal qualities of design through projects centering around the visual use of Line, Shape, Value, Color, Form, Texture, Space, and Composition.

-This course is designed to introduce students to the basics of Typography.
-Students study the various classifications of type, and the anatomy associated with each class.
-Students will solve visual design and layout problems for various media requirements.
+This course is designed to introduce students to the basics of Typography, Lettering, and Layout Design as it relates to various design environments, from signage to long-form text.
+Students will study the various classifications of type, as well as type anatomy, and the historical and cultural context of font design.
+Students will solve visual design and layout problems using Adobe Photoshop, InDesign, and Illustrator.

 GRA136L: Digital Illustration